 First what is Quinoa, and how do you even pronounce it?
 Originating in the Andean region of South America, Quinoa is commonly pronounced as “KEEN-wah”.
 Unlike rice, wheat or maize which are grain cereals, quinoa is a pseudocereal that is actually more related to amaranth and spinach, in which its seeds are harvested.

 According to a 2011 Food Agricultural Organization’s report on Quinoa, “Quinoa is the only plant food that contains all the essential amino acids, trace elements and vitamins and contains no gluten.
 Essential amino acids are found in the nucleus of the grain, unlike other cereals, like rice or wheat, in which they are located in their exosperm or hull.”
 This amazing nutrient dense plant crop is very versatile and can be grown in various climates.
-Although there are thousands of varieties of quinoa and varying colors (white, black, red), these varieties can be largely grouped into 5 umbrella ecotypes.
-The main producers currently of quinoa are in Bolivia, Peru and the United States, but cultivation is spreading to Europe and Asia.
+There are about 120 known varieties of quinoa, with the most common types we see commercially being white, black, and red quinoa.

 Nutritionally, quinoa really stands out.
-It is calorically dense and is also high in protein.
+Not only is it a complete plant-based protein source, it is also calorically dense and packed with nutrients!
 Just a ¼ cup of uncooked quinoa (4 tablespoons) already provides 6 grams of protein, 156 calories, 3 grams of fiber, 1.9 milligrams of iron and 1.3 milligrams of zinc.
 It is also a source of folate, magnesium, phosphorus, potassium, B vitamins, vitamin E and fatty acids.
 As a comparison, a similar amount of unenriched white glutinous rice (1/4 cup uncooked) provides only 3.1 grams of protein, 1.3 grams of fiber, 0.7 milligrams of iron, 0.6 milligrams of zinc, and smaller amounts of all the other micronutrients.

 Quinoa is very versatile in the kitchen.
 It can be used in baked treats, in breakfast porridge, in slow cooker dishes, as a taco filling, in salads or eaten as the main starch in a main course meal.
 If you are not used to the texture of quinoa but would still like to use it, try quinoa flakes.
 These cook up to a texture similar to oat porridge.